cljs/api/docfiles/compiler-options/foreign-libs.md

 Allows you to include and convert JavaScript libraries that are not proper Google Closure namespaces—if they are, use [doc:compiler-options/libs] instead.
-For an easier way to include libraries from NPM, use [doc:compiler-options/npm-deps].
+For an easier way to include libraries from npm use [doc:compiler-options/npm-deps].

 ```clj